 For long-term results, complete an initial series of four to eight treatments spaced one to three months apart and have maintenance treatments once or twice a year for a few years.

-Laser Hair Removal: Risks and Side Effects
+Laser Hair Removal Side Effects

 Nevertheless, the procedure may cause mild side effects in the treated area.
 These include: